Q. Is your salmon wild?

 SeaBear smokes the salmon, vacuum seals it inside the Gold Seal pouches, and then cooks the salmon in its own juices.
 This process preserves the salmon naturally, so no refrigeration is needed until the pouch is opened.
 Think of the Gold Seal pouch like a "flexible can".

 These juices are the natural oils from the salmon (rich in Omega-3 fatty acids), which are released when the salmon is cooked inside the pouch.
-No water or oil is ever added.
+No water is ever added.

 Q. Does SeaBear add any preservatives to make the product shelf stable?